 Each transplant candidate will also get a score called Estimated Post Transplant Survival Score or EPTS.
-The EPTS is a % score ranging from 0 - 100 and refers to how long the candidate will need a functioning kidney transplant when compared to other candidates.
-The lower the EPTS, the longer the candidate will need a functioning transplant compared to other candidates.
-The EPTS is calculated based on facts about the candidate that affect how long you are likely to need a kidney; again, compared to other candidates.
+The EPTS is a % score ranging from 0-100 and refers to how long the candidate will need a functioning kidney transplant when compared to other candidates.
+The lower the EPTS, the longer the candidate will need a functioning transplant.
+The EPTS is calculated based on facts about the candidate that affect how long you are likely to need a kidney.